dafinest/EqualsAssessment/README.md

   Fact Transactional Data.py    #script to run transactional data from stagging table to fact table Fact Visa Transactions.py    #script to run visa transaction data from stagging table to fact table

+#data_streaming/
+  Simulating Data Source for Streaming.py    #script to simulate  listening Spark Streaming Application.py              #script for simulating using spark for streaming

 #utils/
-  Schemas Effectives.sql    # sql script that shows the effectiveness of a star schema
+  Schemas Effectives.sql    # sql script that shows the effectiveness of a star schema Indexes on Transactional Data.py  #script to create indexes to the staging table

 #Pre-requisites